Colors of Costa Rica 9-Day Photography Workshop

 What's included in the price?

-→ The cost includes: all accommodations (based on double occupancy), during trip dates, upon your arrival to Costa Rica (single room supplement is available, see pricing tab for more information); all transportation during your workshop dates, including airport transfers and charter flights during the workshop; all meals, including a welcome dinner your first night and breakfast on your final morning; local naturalist guides; all park entrance fees; and water and soda during van transportation.
+→ The cost includes: all accommodations (based on double occupancy), during trip dates, upon your arrival to Costa Rica (single room supplement is available, see pricing tab for more information); airport transfers and charter flights during the workshop; all meals, including a welcome dinner your first night and breakfast on your final morning; local naturalist guides; all park entrance fees; and water and soda.
 Of course, all your photography instruction and photo editing instruction is included as well.

 What's not included in the price?